docker/docs/docker-for-windows/troubleshoot.md

     > Read the whole page before running any scripts, especially warnings about `-ForceDeleteAllSwitches`.
     > {: .warning}

-### Windows containers and Windows Server 2016
+### Windows containers

-If you have questions about how to set up and run Windows containers on Windows Server 2016 or Windows 10, see [About Windows containers and Windows Server 2016](index.md#about-windows-containers-and-windows-server-2016).
+If you have questions about how to run Windows containers on Windows 10, see [Switch between Windows and Linux containers](index.md#switch-between-windows-and-linux-containers).

 A full tutorial is available in [docker/labs](https://github.com/docker/labs) at [Getting Started with Windows Containers](https://github.com/docker/labs/blob/master/windows/windows-containers/README.md).